-Boreal is pleased with the progress made on its 2018 exploration programs in Scandinavia, especially with the initial drill results reported from the Gumsberg project in Sweden, where reconnaissance drill holes intersected significant base metal and silver rich styles of mineralization.
+The Company is pleased with the progress made on its exploration programs in Scandinavia, especially with the continued drill success from the Gumsberg project in Sweden, where exploration drill holes intersected significant base-metal and silver rich styles of mineralization.
 Likewise, an initial drill program was conducted at the Burfjord project in northern Norway and results confirm the presence of broad zones of copper mineralization enveloping high-grade copper veins.